COVID-19: information for our tenants, partners and suppliers

 To find out what help may be available you can visit the Ministry of Social Development website and please let us know your circumstances.

-Family violence experts and organisations have warned about the increased risk of domestic violence in households during the country’s Alert Level restrictions, in response to COVID-19.
+Family violence experts and organisations have warned about the increased risk of domestic violence in households during the country’s Alert Level restrictions.

 Access to food and essential items